Carlos Hernández (footballer, born 1982)

-Carlos Gerardo Hernández Valverde (born 9 April 1982), known simply as Carlos Hernández, is a former Costa Rican football player who last played as an attacking midfielder for Puntarenas in the Segunda División de Costa Rica.
+Carlos Gerardo Hernández Valverde (born 9 April 1982), known simply as Carlos Hernández, is a former Costa Rican football player who last played as an attacking midfielder.

+Hernández is Melbourne Victory's all time top scoring midfielder, with 39 goals in all competitions.

 Club career

 Hernández had become one of the most important players in the Primera División de Costa Rica, the Costa Rican top tier national league, where he was the top assister in the 2004–05 and 2005–06 seasons.
-He had built a reputation as a great scorer from long and middle distances combined with high level vision and technique that made him one of the most dangerous midfielders in the region.
+He had built a reputation as a great scorer from long and middle distances, combined with high level vision and technique that made him one of the most dangerous midfielders in the region.

 However, Hernández struggled with injury in the 2006–07 season which also resulted in weight gain.
 In a bid to regain his former self, he was loaned out to A-League club Melbourne Victory.